ManagedKube/kubernetes-ops/docs/accessing-private-vpc-from-ci-system.md

 1) The CI/CD system is instructed to run this Fargate container

 2) Launching the Fargate container
-* This "step" should have the approapriate AWS IAM access to launch this.
+* This "step" should have the appropriate AWS IAM access to launch this.
 * It will launch the predetermined container on Fargate in the targeted private VPC.
-* This step will call the AWS API with the appropriate information to launch the Fargate task
+* This step will call the AWS API with the appropriate information to launch the Fargate task.

 3) Fargate container launches
-* The Fargate container launches inside the VPC that was targeted
+* The Fargate container launches inside the VPC that was targeted.
-* This container runs
+* This container runs.

 4) The Kubernetes update process
-* The container runs through to update Kubernetes and whatever else this container is programed to do
+* The container runs through to update Kubernetes and whatever else this container is programmed to do.

 5) Fargate container logs
-* Logs from the Fargate container is extracted and outputted to the CI/CD systems output
+* Logs from the Fargate container is extracted and outputted to the CI/CD systems output.
-* This allows someone to inspect this pipeline run from the CI/CD system on what happend
+* This allows someone to inspect this pipeline run from the CI/CD system on what happened.

 There are some pros and cons to this solution:

 Pros:
-* Does not require any VPN type connections between the CI/CD system and the remote private VPC
+* Does not require any VPN type connections between the CI/CD system and the remote private VPC.
 * A developer can test the update logic (#4) locally.
 Generally these pipelines cannot be tested locally because the CI/CD system has to run the pipeline.
 Since it is disconnected, this means the developer can run this locally to test if it is working as expected.
-* This scheme would work on most major cloud provider that has a "container as a service" offering
+* This scheme would work on most major cloud provider that has a "container as a service" offering.

 Cons:
-* This disconnects the CI/CD system from the actual run
+* This disconnects the CI/CD system from the actual run.
-* Changing the update logic (#4) will mean having to push a new container to the Fargate runner
+* Changing the update logic (#4) will mean having to push a new container to the Fargate runner.

 Example Github Action: